Updated on 2025-10-09 GMT+08:00

 Introduction

 Docker is an open-source application container engine that features portability, scalability, high security, and manageability.
-Developers can package applications and dependencies into portable containers, quickly release them to Linux servers, and use the OS-level virtualization to build, deploy, and manage applications more efficiently.
-This tutorial describes how you install Docker in Huawei Cloud EulerOS 2.0.
+Developers can package an application and its dependencies into a portable container and run the container on a Linux server to build, deploy, and manage the application more efficiently.
+This section describes how to install Docker in HCE.

 Preparations